RWTH-DBIS/Ampelgrader/nbworker/Readme.md

 **DUMMY_STUDENT_ID**: The id of the dummy student which is used for nbgrader (default "d")

 ### Database
-The worker assumes the schema as defined in ../grader/models.py present in the database-.
+The worker assumes the schema as defined in ../grader/models.py present in the database.

 The following environment variables are supported for configuration of the database access: